jinal/sdk-ios/README.markdown

 Each game is pre-configured for our Cross-Promotion Widget, which will give your game the ability to deliver quality game recommendations to your users.
 To integrate the Cross-Promotion Widget, you'll need to do the following:

 ### Record game opens
 In order to better optimize your content units, it is necessary for your app to report all game opens.
-This will allow us to calculate impression rates based on all game opens.
+This allows you to measure the click-through rate of your Cross-Promotion Widget to help optimize the performance of your implementation.
 This request is asynchronous and may run in the background while your game is loading.

 Find a place in your code that runs when your app is launched, e.g. inside the implementation of your UIApplicationDelegate's - (void)applicationDidFinishLaunching:(NSNotification *)aNotification method, and add the following line: